FIWARE-Ops/data-space-connector/examples/service-provider-ips/README.md

 ## Prerequisites

-Assuming existing namespace `ips`, where the connector will be dployed.
+Assuming existing namespace `ips`, where the connector will be deployed.

 Assuming [nginx-ingress](https://docs.nginx.com/nginx-ingress-controller/) as Ingress Controller and [cert-manager](https://cert-manager.io/) being configured to issue certificates